 Wright State University looks forward to welcoming you back to our campuses as soon as safely possible.
 The university will ensure the health and safety of visitors by incorporating preventative measures, as well as remote options.
 For your safety and the safety of those around you, face coverings are required by all persons on campus; any exceptions must be documented.

-We are currently offering campus tours with safety requirements.
-The tours are available on weekdays at 10 a.m., noon, and 2 p.m.
+We will be offering campus tours beginning January 6, 2021, with safety requirements.
+The tours will be at 10 a.m., noon, and 2 p.m.
 Go to wright.edu/visit to see the requirements and schedule a visit.
-If you would like to set up a virtual visit, please email email@example.com.
+If you would like to set up a virtual visit, please email firstname.lastname@example.org.

 Don't want to wait?
 Take video tours through campus, explore different buildings on our virtual tour, learn more about the colleges that house our majors, and see why it's great to be a Raider right now on our on-demand virtual tour site.

 As always, your health and safety are our top priority.
 Wright State will continue to monitor the pandemic in partnership with Greene and Mercer County Public Health Departments and will comply with state safety restrictions and mandates as they evolve.

 As university services and facilities establish re-opening dates and times, that information is updated on the facilities section of the coronavirus response site.
 Days and times are subject to change.
 Locations have limited capacity to accommodate physical distancing requirement, so you are encouraged to continue to conduct business online as much as possible.

 Vehicles visiting campus may park in one of the following lots: 1, 2, 3, a small portion of 4, 5, 8, 10, 11, 15, 16, 17, 18, and Forest Lane.
 All vehicles must display a valid parking permit or visitor permit, where required.